The Goal of Modern Enterprise Is To Be Frictionless

 Fortunately, this can all be facilitated with being fit to withstand the rigors of transformation, an innovative and open mindset, strategic thinking and planning, and, lastly, the right technology.

-To get a deeper perspective on frictionless enterprise, please see: Frictionless Enterprise: The Goal of Digital Transformation and Chapter 2 of our Ebook: Assess Your Strengths and Get Fit.
+To get a deeper perspective on frictionless enterprise, please see: Frictionless Enterprise: The Goal of Digital Transformation.